 Type of Trail: Out and back

 The Lake Alta Track is a moderately difficult trail that leads from The Remarkables ski area up to Lake Alta – a picturesque alpine lake.
-The trail is steep gaining about 200 meters in elevation in just under 2 kilometers.
+The trail is steep gaining about 200 meters (656 feet) in elevation in just under 2 kilometers (1.2 miles).
 Although it’ll have you out of breath, the views are totally worth it and the hike up takes most people under an hour.
 It’s a quick hike easy to add to any Queenstown itinerary.

 Lord of the Rings fans might recognize Lake Alta as “Dimrill Dale.”
 That’s right, Lake Alta was used for filming the scene where the fellowship escapes the Mines of Moria in the LOTR.